 I shook my head.
 “Dunno.”
 I turned to him a moment later.
 “But a job’d be nice.”

-He just snorted, making it clear that wasn’t up to him either.
+He just snorted, like that wasn’t up to him either.

-We drove in silence until signs for Flushing appeared and he asked where he was going.
+Signs for Flushing appeared and he asked where we had to get off.
 I brought up a map on my phone and directed him under a train trellis and through a couple turns.

-We showed our credentials at a blue police barricade and were directed onto a one-way side street.
+We showed our credentials at a police barricade and were directed onto a one-way side street.

 The entire block was packed with eyes.
-They stared unblinking from shop signs that poked over door frames and under windows, one in front of the other, like electric gawkers jockeying for a better view of the crime scene further down.
+They stared unblinking from the shop signs that poked over door frames and from under windows, one in front of the other, like electric gawkers jockeying for a better view of the crime scene.
 Printed on each, next to the same pair of Chinese characters, was a single monochrome eye.

 Ollie saw the look on my face.
 “First time out here?”

 “It’s some kinda traditional medicine,” he explained.
 “Oculists, or so I was told.”

 He said it like it was a rare species of beetle.

 We opened our doors at the same time.
-It was just going dusk then, and several of the signs clicked on, illuminating the eyes in sharper relief.
+It was just going dusk then, and several of the signs clicked on.

-“Oculists,” I repeated, looking at the one over my head.
+“Oculists,” I repeated, looking at the eye over my head.

 “If it’s illegal, why don’t we shut them down?”